 Click through to the article and you’ll find the five best options, along with quick reviews on each.
 Aquila gives the background, including how long each firm has been in Austin and other key facts and figures, as well as a checklist for choosing the best tenant rep for you:

-In order to make sure you’re doing so, you first need to know what those questions are.
-Regular meetings with the sales team will help you compile a running list.
+To make sure you’re anticipating your prospects’ questions, you first need to know what those questions are.
+Regular meetings with your sales team will help you compile a running list.

 If you’re ever uncertain about how to proceed or what to cover, keep leaning into The Big 5.
-Think of what you would want to know if you were a buyer.
+Think of what you would want to know if you were someone looking to lease or buy a piece of commercial real estate.
 Chances are, your central questions would focus on one of the topics listed above.